-The more powerful a dedicated graphics card you have, the higher the graphics quality and resolution you would be able to enjoy the game at while maintaining high FPS.
+The more powerful a dedicated graphics card you have, the higher the graphics quality and resolution you would be able to enjoy the game while maintaining high FPS.

 Also Read: Is an Integrated Graphics Card Good for Gaming?

 In addition to that, a dedicated graphics card is also exceptional for video editing rigs.
-A good dedicated graphics card would ensure that the preview generation, timeline scrapping, rendering of several tracks etc is done quickly.
+A good dedicated graphics card would ensure that the preview generation, timeline scrapping, rendering of several tracks, etc., is done quickly.

-Without a graphics card you literally would not have any display.
+Without a graphics card, you literally would not have any display.
 If you are reading this article now, you HAVE a graphics card.

 The question is whether all laptops have a dedicated graphics card or not.
-The answer to that question is a no. While all laptops have an integrated graphics card, the same is NOT true for dedicated graphics cards.
+The answer to that question is no. While all laptops have an integrated graphics card, the same is NOT true for dedicated graphics cards.